 A Beginner's Guide: How to Read Music

 Hello.
-This article is designed to teach you how to read basic sheet music.
+This web page is designed to teach you the reader how to read basic sheet music.
 It is not required to be able to play an instrument to read music.

 We will start off with the standard musical staff show in the below diagram.